michauhl/RBPBench/README.md

 of different peak callers.
 Another interesting statistic (full list of statistics and descriptions [here](#hit-statistics-table-files)) is e.g. the number of unique motif hits over 1000 nt of called and effective region size.
-This gives us an idea of how many motifs are included in the regions, normalized over the total size of the regions (called or effective).
+This gives us an idea of how many motifs are included in the regions, normalized over the total size of the regions (called or effective size).

 ### Outputs